Ahad-Bukhari/ML-Internship-Alpha-Bridge/Week 1/Projects/ReadMe.md

 This Airflow-based pipeline orchestrates periodic fetching, validation, and storage of stock market data.
 It retrieves real-time stock prices from Yahoo Finance (using the yfinance Python library) and from the Finnhub API.
 The pipeline validates incoming data with Great Expectations, then sends cleaned records to an AWS Kinesis Data Stream for real-time processing.
 Finally, validated data is uploaded to an Amazon S3 bucket in a date-partitioned folder structure for efficient querying.
 Apache Airflow schedules and manages the workflow, Great Expectations ensures data quality, and AWS handles streaming and storage.

-    Apache Airflow: An open-source platform to programmatically author, schedule, and monitor workflows airflow.apache.org
+> Apache Airflow: An open-source platform to programmatically author, schedule, and monitor workflows airflow.apache.org
-    .

-    Great Expectations: A Python data validation library that lets you define “expectations” (rules) and automatically check that your datasets meet them bugfree.ai
+> Great Expectations: A Python data validation library that lets you define “expectations” (rules) and automatically check that your datasets meet them bugfree.ai
-    .

-    Yahoo Finance (yfinance): The yfinance Python package fetches historical and real-time market data from Yahoo Finance pypi.org
+> Yahoo Finance (yfinance): The yfinance Python package fetches historical and real-time market data from Yahoo Finance pypi.org
-    .

-    Finnhub API: A free real-time stock market data API for global exchanges finnhubio.github.io
+> Finnhub API: A free real-time stock market data API for global exchanges finnhubio.github.io
-    .

-    AWS Kinesis Data Streams: Collects and processes large streams of data records in real time, ideal for pushing stock ticks to downstream consumers docs.aws.amazon.com
+> AWS Kinesis Data Streams: Collects and processes large streams of data records in real time, ideal for pushing stock ticks to downstream consumers docs.aws.amazon.com
-    .

-    Amazon S3: Serves as the long-term data store, organizing files into partitions (e.g. by date or symbol) for efficient querying lantern.splunk.com
+> Amazon S3: Serves as the long-term data store, organizing files into partitions (e.g. by date or symbol).
-    .

-Features
+> Features

     Periodic Data Fetching: Pulls stock price data on a schedule from Yahoo Finance and Finnhub.
 For example, the yfinance library provides a “Pythonic” interface to Yahoo Finance data pypi.org